 Roger and his wife rent a 2 bedroom/2 bath unit in a gated complex of 22.

-And there are several restaurants, mini markets, and a park that hosts a weekly farmers market.
-Plus there is a major avenue that has plenty of taxis.You never have to drive again if you don’t want to in this area.
+There are several restaurants, mini markets, and a park that hosts a weekly farmers market.
+Plus, there is a major avenue with plenty of taxis.
+You never have to drive again if you don’t want to in this area. Â

 Having A Plan Will Put You One Step Ahead!

 As you can see, there is a wide variety available for rentals in Huatulco for the specific examples I listed above.
-But this diversity exists in many beach towns, mountain towns or large cities.
+However, this diversity exists in many beach towns, mountain towns, and large cities. Â

 Mexico offers something for most budgets.

-And that my friends is PRICELESS!
+And that, my friends, is PRICELESS!

 The most important thing I want you to take away from this article is to have a plan, never assume anything when renting in Mexico, and to have a realistic expectation of what you can rent for the budget you have.

-1. Peggy Davis says
+Peggy Davis says

 I found this to be the most straight forward article I have read concerning renting in Mexico.
 I look forward to receiving more information regarding living in Mexico as it has been my dream since 2004.